AshwinC313/LBCS-RL/README.md

 # LBCS-RL
-Repo containing the documentation for Vision Transformers
+Repo containing the documentation for research conducted at the Learning Based Control Seminar in the topic of Vision Transformers